aolgin/transport-protocol/README.md

 Features
 ========
-* Operates using a sliding window protocol, with a window of size 7 (may change?)
+* Operates using a sliding window protocol, with a window of size of 7
 * Provides reliable transmission for files of small, medium, large, and even huge files
-* Gracefully handles packet duplication, packet drops, timeouts, and corrupted packets (using an internet checksum)
+* Gracefully handles packet duplication, packet drops, reordered packets, and timeouts
-* Fast retransmission if 3 of the same acks of are consecutively received

 Potential Future Features
 ==============
 * A congestion window that adapts to the situation
 * Slow start and congestion avoidance phases
+* Fast Re-transmit

 Correct Usage
 =============